AP CSA Unit 4 Study Guide (2026) - Arrays, ArrayList, 2D Arrays and Sorting

 -

-- Initialize max/min to first element
+- Initialize max/min to

-- Enhanced for can't modify
+arr[0], not 0 - Enhanced for loop cannot modify array elements

 -